timokoz/krxclient-docs/features/misc.md

 - **Version Spoofer**: Spoofs the client version/ID to bypass restrictions.
 If unsure, leave it off.

 ### **Mod Detector**
-- **Enable**: Tries to detect moderators or suspicious players on the server.
+- **Enable**: Activates the mod detection feature to identify potential moderators or suspicious players on the server.
+- **Detect Based on Names**: Scans player names to detect known moderators or suspicious aliases.
+- **Detect Suspicious Players**: Flags players based on suspicious activity patterns.
+- **Leave on Mod Detected**: Automatically disconnects from the server if a moderator is detected.
+- **Leave on Warn Detected**: Automatically disconnects from the server if a warning is detected.

 ### **Fake Aim**
 - **Enable**: Turns on fake aim behavior to confuse or mislead other players.
 - **Send Always**: If enabled, the aim direction will be sent every tick to the server (looks smoother for others).
 - **Visible**: Shows the fake aim on your screen.
 - **Modes**: Determines how the fake aim behaves:
+  - **Mouse Pos**: Adjusts your aim to follow your mouse position, making the gores bot aimbot appear less blatant.
   - **Robot Aim**: Updates your aim position only when hooking or firing.
   - **Spinbot**: Rotates your aim rapidly in a spinning motion.
   - **Random**: Moves your aim in random directions.